 Sets the warning threshold for CPU temperature.
-When CPU temperature exceeds the threshold, BIOS will emit warning sound.
+When temperature exceeds the threshold, BIOS will emit warning sound.
 Options are: Disabled (default), 60°C/140°F, 70°C/158°F, 80°C/176°F, 90°C/194°F.

-□ CPU/System/Power Fan Fail Warning
+CPU/System Fan Fail Warning

-Allows the system to emit warning sound if the fan is not connected or fails.
+Allows the system to emit warning sound if the CPU fan or system fan are not connected or fail.
 Check the fan condition or fan connection when this occurs.
 (Default: Disabled)